Ostorlab/ostorlab_actions/README.md

 When scanning web applications, make sure to:
 - Use `scan_profile: full_web_scan` for comprehensive web scanning
-- Set `asset_type: link --url` to indicate you're scanning web applications
+- Set `asset_type: link` to indicate you're scanning web applications
-- In the `target` field, list all URLs you want to scan, with each additional URL preceded by the `--url` flag
+- In the `target` field, list all URLs you want to scan using the `--url` flag before each URL
-- For example: `target: https://target1.ostorlab.co --url https://target2.ostorlab.co --url https://target3.ostorlab.co`
+- For example: `target: --url https://target1.co --url https://target2.ostorlab.co --url https://target3.ostorlab.co --url https://target4.ostorlab.co`

 This configuration allows you to scan multiple web applications in a single job, making it efficient to test related web services together.